Skip to content

 Terrascope is an end-to-end decarbonisation platform that helps businesses measure and manage their carbon emissions.
 Using machine learning and AI capabilities, Terrascope assimilates data from across complex supply chains and fills gaps in data to provide accurate and comprehensive carbon emission calculations across Scopes 1, 2 and 3.
 By working with Terrascope, businesses can get a thorough understanding of their carbon emissions, broken down by product, geography, process, and more.
 This, in turn, can drive actionable change in operations and can also help them avoid legal or regulatory penalties.

 The SRAC’s recommendations spell some major changes for Singapore companies, and Terrascope can help make those transitions easier.
+Being one of the few platforms in Singapore that currently support SEFR data, you can trust that your emissions reporting is both accurate and granular.

-Find out more in the first episode of Climate Cafe Express - ‘What’s brewing with the SRAC?’ where our Climate Regulations and Reporting Specialist, Ching Hu, breaks down the impact of SRAC’s new recommendations on the future of sustainability reporting in Singapore.
+You can also find out more in the first episode of Climate Cafe Express - ‘What’s brewing with the SRAC?’ where our Climate Regulations and Reporting Specialist, Ching Hu, breaks down the impact of SRAC’s new recommendations on the future of sustainability reporting in Singapore.